1998–99 in English football: Ferguson knighted after United's treble

 Manchester United completed the treble of the Premiership title, FA Cup and European Cup.

 Part one of United's treble was completed when they beat Tottenham 2–1 on the last day of the season to ensure that Arsenal did not retain the Premiership title.
 A week later they completed the second part of the treble with a 2–0 victory over Newcastle United in the FA Cup final.

 United's treble aspirations seemed to have been thwarted in the European Cup final at Barcelona's Nou Camp stadium, with Bayern Munich leading 1–0 at the end of normal time.
-Referee Pierluigi Collina allowed 3 minutes of stoppage time and within the first-minute substitute Teddy Sheringham forced an equaliser.
+Referee Pierluigi Collina allowed three minutes of stoppage time and within the first minute, substitute Teddy Sheringham forced an equaliser.
 Sheringham's goal looked to have forced extra time, but with the last kick of the game Ole Gunnar Solskjær scored a winner and United fans and players went wild.

 On 12 June, Alex Ferguson received a knighthood in recognition for his services to football, making him the seventh knight of English football and the third knight to be associated with Manchester United after Matt Busby and Bobby Charlton.

 Hoddle ousted

-On 2 February, the FA terminated Glenn Hoddle's contract as England manager after he appeared in The Times and suggested that disabled people were being punished for sins in previous lives.
+On 2 February, the FA terminated Glenn Hoddle's contract as England manager after he appeared in The Times and suggested that disabled people were being "punished for sins in previous lives".
 His comments had sparked outrage amongst disabled people to such an extent that the FA felt they had no option but to sack him.

-The hunt began for his successor.
+The search began for his successor.
 A month later, former Newcastle manager Kevin Keegan agreed to take charge of the England team but stayed on as Fulham manager until the end of the season, guiding them to the Division Two title.

 New arrivals in Premiership

 A year after their playoff final defeat to Charlton Athletic in a penalty shoot-out, Peter Reid's Sunderland returned to the Premiership after winning the Division One championship with a record 105 points.
-Sunderland, who had moved into their new home – the Stadium of Light – two years earlier, had been widely tipped for promotion to the top flight.
+Sunderland, who had moved into their new home, the Stadium of Light, two years earlier, had been widely tipped for promotion to the top flight.

 Bradford City, led by manager Paul Jewell, had been outside the top division since 1922.
 Their only silverware had been an FA Cup triumph in 1911.
 But the inexperienced Jewell surprised many observers by putting together a strong Bradford side who cruised to second place in Division One and booked their place in the Premiership.

 The third and final place in the Premiership went to playoff winners Watford, managed by Graham Taylor for the second time (he had previously been in charge from 1976 until 1987).
 Taylor had finally achieved some success the previous year in form of the Division Two championship, having endured a torrid time with England and then Wolves.
 Watford secured a second successive promotion by beating Bolton Wanderers 2–0 in the playoff final.